 Here’s what we see trending in 2019:

 (Photo: Audrey Crisp Interiors)

 Gone are the days where your whole living room needs to look like it’s right out of a Pottery Barn catalog.
-In 2019, we expect to see a more layered look to design, one that allows for interesting pieces from seemingly different styles to peacefully coexist.
+In 2019, we expect to see a more layered look to the design, one that allows for interesting pieces from seemingly different styles to peacefully coexist.
 This lets you infuse your personality into your rooms without worrying about over-coordinating fabrics, colors or themes.

 This doesn’t mean you should clutter up our rooms with unnecessary pieces or lifeless knick-knacks.
 Instead, you want a few practical pieces with clean lines that don’t necessarily belong in a “set.”
 In 2019, each piece of decor is going to tell your story, and while we’re not quite at sparse minimalism, you probably don’t need your story to be about an indiscriminate hoarder.

 (Photo: Calypso in the Country)

 To help us find peace in 2019, we are turning to natural elements in interior design.
 Green plants will pop up in surprising ways, like on wall art or lining your kitchen window sill.
 Beyond greenery, we see a push for concrete tabletops and wood bathroom vanities.
 Of course, we also want durability and practicality, so artificial plants and faux wood window treatments are desirable.
 The idea is to protect yourself from a chaotic world by creating peaceful, comfortable spaces that surround the soul with nature.

 And while we may want our spaces to seem technology-free, the fact is that we are gravitating towards infusing technology into almost everything.
 Refrigerators will send a text when we need milk.
 Smoke alarms have omnidirectional music speakers.
 Even our countertops can wirelessly charge phones and laptops.
 Over 69 million users have access to a voice-activated digital assistant, and we want them to make our life easier.